Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/advancedWorkflows.md

 ![launch_from_note_2](images/launch_from_note_2.png)

+In all cases, Unity should launch directly without presenting the Unity Hub or the Project Selection dialog.

 **Note:** Launching from a Version entity or from a Note entity only works if the user launching Unity has its project located in the location that is saved in the `sg_unity_metadata` field.